wsprtv/wsprtv.github.io/docs/README.md

 Then, we apply a modulus of 3 (i.e., take the remainder after dividing by 3) to extract the value of `value3`.

+### Value Types

+Extended telemetry values can be **opaque** or **native**.
+Opaque values can be graphed and displayed in a table, but their meaning is otherwise not known to WSPR TV.
+By contrast, native values have a well-defined type, and can influence the site's UI at a deeper level.

+Currently, three native types are supported:

+- Type 100: enhanced longitude resolution
+- Type 101: enhanced latitude resolution
+- Type 102: enhanced altitude resolution

+These types increase the resolution of U4B telemetry by further subdividing longitude, latitude, and altitude values.
+The additional resolution depends on the size of the corresponding extended telemetry fields.
+For example, if 10 values are allocated to type 102, altitude resolution improves by a factor of 10, from 20m to 2m.

 ### Extended Telemetry Message Definition

 WSPR TV has an extremely flexible extended telemetry definition